 C3.4 Referral of documentation for quality assurance

-The Course Coordinator forwards the proposal and Course Outline to the relevant accreditation officer.
-The accreditation officer checks the documents for accuracy and completeness and provides the Head of School with advice regarding the proposed changes.
+The Course Coordinator forwards the proposal and Course Outline to the School Administration Officer who checks the documents for accuracy and completeness and provides the Head of School with advice regarding the proposed changes.

-C3.5.1 The relevant accreditation officer forwards the proposal and Course Outline to the relevant Head of School who considers the documentation, taking into account all matters of relevance, including any comments that may have been received from Information Technology Services, Library and Asset Management Services in response to the proposal and Course Outline.
+C3.5.1 School Administration Officer forwards the proposal and Course Outline to the relevant Head of School who considers the documentation, taking into account all matters of relevance, including any comments that may have been received from Information Technology Services, Library and Asset Management Services in response to the proposal and Course Outline.